-Investment based crowdfunding is the process of raising finance for projects from a collective number of people - the 'crowd' - often utilising an online-based platform through which campaign owners offer options to potential invested, who are both experienced and inexperienced investors.
+Investment based crowdfunding sites are the process of raising finance for projects from a collective number of people - the 'crowd' - often utilising an online-based crowdsourced platform through which campaign owners offer options to potential invested, who are both experienced and inexperienced investors.

-These investment crowdfunding platforms involve investment based offering - most of which have the potential for a financial return on investment.
+These investment crowdfunding platform or crowdsourced finance websites involve investment based offering - most of which have the potential for a financial return on investment.
 CrowdfundUP, for example, is tailored to commercial real estate projects and property developments, with a wide range of investor networks.

 Investment based crowdfunding must take into account a range of different operational structures, so it is not a straightforward map of crowdfunding activities to be regulated under Australian legislation.